Australian Journal of Asian Law

 2. Book reviews or review essays should be 1,000, or, 3,000 words for a longer review essay.

-7. A reference list of all material mentioned in the article, including books, book chapters, journal articles, court decisions and laws, should be provided at the end of the article.
+8. A reference list of all material mentioned in the article, including books, book chapters and journal articles must be provided at the end of the article.
+Separate lists of court decisions and laws mentioned should also be provided.

 Australian Journal of Asian Law retains: